viktree/scaling-enigma/src/pages/blog/affine-transformations/index.md

 \begin{bmatrix} a \cdot x + t_{x} \\ b \cdot y + t_{y} \\ 1 \end{bmatrix}
 $$

 The first time I saw this matrix, I thought it was complete magic!
 However, I recently discovered that this matrix can be thought of **two-dimensional shear of three-dimensional space**!
 For example, if I fan a deck of cards, I am essentially sheering the deck along its depth axis, all while the card simply moves along the top slice.
 This is the same thing the equation above is doing.
-It's sheering the third axis and displayiong the result in two dimension which intern looks identical to a translation.
+It's sheering the third axis and displaying the result in two dimension which intern looks identical to a translation.

 In my computer graphics course, these intuitions come up over and over again so it was worth taking some time to review them.
 After writing this post, I saw this other lovely exposition which I highly recommend.
 It even has the diagrams that this post lacks!
 [A Geometrical Understanding of Matrices](http://gregorygundersen.com/blog/2018/10/24/matrices/)